For years, this was the biggest limitation of WordPress.com.

 Choose WordPress.org if:

-• You are comfortable managing hosting, backups, and security
+- You’re comfortable managing hosting and security

 Choose WordPress.com if:

-• You prefer a managed environment with fewer failure points
+- You prefer a managed environment

-• You still want plugin access and customization
+- You still want plugin access and customization

 A Practical Example

-Imagine two bloggers starting sites today.
+Imagine two people starting a website today.

-Both end up using WordPress.
 The difference is how much time is spent managing the site versus growing it.

 That difference compounds over time.